sebasakd86/next-13-first-look/README.md

 As described [here](https://beta.nextjs.org/docs/upgrade-guide#replacing-fallback), you would have to use

 > With dynamicParams set to true (the default), when a route segment is requested that hasn't been generated, it will be server-rendered and cached as static data on success

+### Error Handling

+Added the default / suggested / current next error component to deal with error using the new routing properties, as described [here](https://beta.nextjs.org/docs/routing/error-handling)